tudelft-iv/view-of-delft-prediction-devkit/README.md

 ## Devkit setup
-The devkit is tested for Python 3.X.
+The devkit is tested for Python >=3.6.
 To install Python, please check [here](https://github.com/nutonomy/vod-devkit/blob/master/docs/installation.md#install-python).

-Our devkit is available and can be installed via [pip](https://pip.pypa.io/en/stable/installing/) :
+TODO: Our devkit is available and can be installed via [pip](https://pip.pypa.io/en/stable/installing/) :
 ```
 pip install vod-devkit
 ```
 For an advanced installation, see [installation](https://github.com/nutonomy/vod-devkit/blob/master/docs/installation.md) for detailed instructions.

-## VOD
+## VoD-P

-### VOD setup
+### VoD-P setup
-To download VOD you need to go to the [Download page](), create an account and agree to the VOD [Terms of Use]().
+To download VoD-P you need to go to the [Download page](), create an account and agree to the VoD [Terms of Use]().
 After logging in you will see multiple archives.
 For the devkit to work you will need to download *all* archives.
 Please unpack the archives to the `/data/sets/vod` folder \*without\* overwriting folders that occur in multiple archives.
-Eventually you should have the following folder structure:
+Eventually, you should have the following folder structure:
 ```
 /data/sets/vod
     samples	-	Sensor data for keyframes.